bglase/can-usb-com/README.md

 Please note the following if you wish to update or modify this package:

 * JSHINT rules are included, please lint any changes.
-* Unit tests are included (run them using `npm test`).
-Some unit tests require an actual board to be attached and will fail if it is not found.